archeraghi/Hackathon-2-22-24/README.md

 >
 > Alternatitvly you can setup your keys in the notebook "getpass" or some other tool.

-#### Using Anazon Secrets Manager
+#### Using Amazon Secrets Manager
+- Setup your secrets in Amazon Secrets Manager
-- Add the following code to your notebook (if Google code exists remove it)
+- Add the following code to your notebook (if Google code exists replace it)

 ```
 import json